Learning Closed-form Equations for Subgrid-scale Closures from High-fidelity Data: Promises and Challenges: Filtering Procedure

 \section{Filtering Procedure}

 In this work, we explore the most commonly used filters in LES and climate modeling: the Gaussian filter, the box filter, the Gaussian + box filter, and the sharp-spectral filter \cite{sagaut2006large,grooms2021diffusion}.
 The box filter (also known as the top-hat filter) is simply the average of a variable over a box of dimension $\Delta$; for instance, in 1D space, $\filtered{u}\left(x,t\right)$ is the average of $u\left(x_\circ,t\right)$ over $x-\Delta/2<x_\circ<x+\Delta/2$.
 The Gaussian filter's kernel is $G\left(r\right) = \frac{1}{\sigma\sqrt{2\pi}}\exp\left(-{\frac{1}{2}}\left(\frac{r-\mu}{\sigma}\right)^2\right)$, with zero mean, $\mu = 0$, and variance, $ \sigma^2 = \Delta^2/12$.
-These values are chosen to match the second moments of the Gaussian and box filters following \citeA{leonard1975energy}.
-The kernel for Gaussian + box filter is the convolution of the Gaussian and box filter kernels, which is equivalent to using a Gaussian filter followed by a box filter. \KJ{The sharp-spectral cutoff filter simply removes the wavenumbers beyond a cutoff, $k_c$.} The 1D filters used in this work are listed in \cref{table:1d filters}, and the 2D filters are listed in \cref{table:2d filters}.
-Note that all of these 4 filters commute with the spatial and temporal derivative operators on uniform grids \cite{pope2000turbulent,sagaut2006large}.
+These values are chosen to match the second moments (Eq. \eqref{eq:1D filter moments}) of the Gaussian and box filters following \citeA{leonard1975energy}.
+The kernel for the Gaussian + box filter is the convolution of the Gaussian and box filter kernels, which is equivalent to using a Gaussian filter followed by a box filter.
+The sharp-spectral cutoff filter simply removes the wavenumbers beyond a cutoff, $k_c$.
+The 1D filters used in this work are listed in \cref{table:1d filters}, and the 2D filters are listed in \cref{table:2d filters}. \KJ{\Cref{fig: 1D transfer function} illustrates the transfer functions of the 1D filters and their application to a variable.} Note that all of these 4 filters commute with the spatial and temporal derivative operators on uniform grids \cite{pope2000turbulent,sagaut2006large}.